splynx/powerlynx-doc/networking/mikrotik.md

 We recommend to store all these values somewhere in a safe place.
 :::

-Click the 'Add' button to create a new hotspot in Powerlynx.
+Click the 'Next' button to create a new hotspot in Powerlynx.
 Now, let's link this router with Powerlynx.

 **1. Wireguard**